superduper/BrightnessMenulet/README.rst

 ==================

 This tool works up to OSX 0.11.
 In 10.10+ I2C tools are not able to detect monitor buses for communication.
-The main API calls for DDC communication is deprecated so this project could be obselete if Apple removes CGDisplayIOServicePort.
+The main API calls for DDC communication is deprecated so this project could be obselete if Apple completely removes CGDisplayIOServicePort.

 Allows you to control monitor brigthness via menu in status bar.